confusionhill/Edunex-Lover/README.md

 # Edunex-Lover
-Edunex Lover (EduLov) is a DOS (Denial of Service) script baked with Kotlin with the purpose of learning how DOS Works.
+Edunex Lover (EduLov) is a HTTP Flood DOS (Denial of Service) Attack script baked with Kotlin with the purpose of learning how HTTP Flood Works.
 It also work as an Edunex Auto Absen tools.